FTHPC/Correlation_Compressibility/README.md

 ```bash
 $HOME/compression/
 ```
-A dataset folder called 'datasets' is should be in the following location:
+A dataset folder called 'datasets' should be in the following location:

 ```bash
 $HOME/compression/datasets